profvjreddi/homepage/content/blog/internships-support-not-define.md

 ---

-## Work With Your Advisor on This Decision

-Here's something students often miss: when you're applying for internships, there are all kinds of places you can apply.
-Lots of places have internships.
-But that doesn't necessarily mean they're good choices for you.

-What you really want to think about is what the internship is providing in terms of value.
-The best internships are opportunities to work with some of the best people in specific labs, on problems that matter.
-This is not a decision you should generally be making by yourself. **You should coordinate this with your advisor.**

-Your advisor knows which are the most successful labs.
-Your advisor usually knows what problems interesting research labs are working on and where.
-Your advisor has been in the field long enough to know which groups produce strong work and which are just big names with mediocre research.
-You don't know what you don't know.
-Part of the PhD program is to leverage that knowledge and network.

-Otherwise, you could end up working at a big company doing verification work or incremental engineering tasks.
-While meaningful, these aren't setting you up for a strong research trajectory.
-They won't lead to publications or help you develop the skills that make you competitive for research positions later.

-When you find an opportunity that interests you, talk to your advisor.
-Ask: Is this lab known for good work?
-Does this align with my research?
-Will this strengthen my profile?
-Your advisor can help you navigate these questions and might even facilitate connections to better opportunities you didn't know existed.

----

 ## When Is the Right Time?

 So when should PhD students do internships?
 Here's my general framework:

 ### Year 1: Probably Too Early

-First-year students are still building foundations, exploring the landscape, and figuring out what excites them.
+First-year students are still building foundations, exploring different areas, and figuring out what excites them.
 An internship at this stage usually just delays this crucial exploration period.
 Exception: if you already have a clear research direction from previous work (e.g., you did substantial research as an undergrad or master's student).

 ### Year 2-3: It Depends